Nursing

 Nursing is a physically and mentally challenging occupation.
 Education related to this field is designed to prepare nurses for these challenges.
 Nursing students must be able to meet all established essential academic and clinical requirements to successfully complete the program.
 Persons with questions concerning qualifications are encouraged to contact the Health and Human Services office for individual consultation prior to formal application.

 OCCC Nursing Program provides the information on technical standards with examples of learning activities to inform prospective and enrolled students of the skills required in completing their chosen profession’s curriculum and in the provision of health care services.
 These technical standards reflect the performance abilities and characteristics that are necessary to successfully complete the requirements of clinical based health care programs.
 The technical standards are available on the college website.
-Applicants with disabilities are encouraged to contact Vice President of Student Affairs 541-867-8501.
+Applicants with disabilities are encouraged to contact Vice President for Academic & Student Affairs 541-867-8501.
 To be eligible for a reasonable accommodation, applicants must provide clear documentation of their disability.

 Articulation Agreements